erahulkulkarni/PHP-Programming-BAIL358D/README.md

 # PHP-Programming-BAIL358D

-PHP lab programs, output templates, and documentation for the **BAIL358D** course.
+PHP (PHP: Hypertext Preprocessor, started as Personal Home Page, Rasmus Lerdorf) lab programs, output templates, and documentation for the **BAIL358D** course.

 Using **gedit** to code, **Apache** daemon and **PHP** to run programs, on **Ubuntu**(Linux).